Code-Institute-Submissions/Dark-Luna/README.md

 ### Special thanks ###

 - My Yoda-mentor [Simen Daehlin](https://github.com/Eventyret) for being there when I lost my way and didn't know how to get back.
-And for being the kick-ass person that he is.
+And for being the kick-ass person that he is!
+My ups and downs did not scare him and for that I will be forever grateful!
 - Fellow student [Karol Sliwka](https://github.com/KarolSliwka) for his [Arctic school](https://github.com/KarolSliwka/ArcticSchool) project, from whom I've learned a lot!
+- Tutors from CI; I would not have made it this far without them!
 - Everybody at Slack for their support, tips and humor!

 For his undying love and support and always being there, my love, you know who you are ;)

+This project has stretched me beyong limits.
+It still amazes me what I have learned in a little over a year.
+I know my strengths and my weaknesses and I know I really love this work!

 **Site for educational purposes only!**